 The Fairy Tail characters are their usual selves and they do not disappoint, even Juvia and her Graydar.
 The villains check off all the usual boxes, and I do not want to reveal much more as I am trying to limit spoilers.
 I will say that the main villain needed some more development in order to make the big reveal look like less of an asspull.
 It still works, but some changes would have made it more effective.
 Another nice touch is that we get to actually see how much of an evil bastard the villians are, making their defeat all the more satisfying.

-Say what you will about Fairy Tail’s plot and characters, but the music rocks and the new movie does not disappoint.
+Say what you will about Fairy Tail’s plot and characters, but the music rocks and Fairy Tail Dragon Cry does not disappoint.
 The soundtrack uses all of the fan favorites, hitting the usual notes at the perfect time, while adding some new tunes.
 I absolutely loved the ending theme and will be purchasing it the minute it becomes available.